jimz011/homekit-infused/README.md

 - On some Android devices it won't accept a hold_action when deep_press: true is enabled.
 Remove these lines from the switch-template.yaml and light-template.yaml.
 It is only useful for iphone users and will do nothing for Android.
 - LEARN how to use decluttering-cards, click on the link below at the addons and read the documentation.
 My config really has a lot of those and knowing how to use them will save you a lot of time, headache and mostly a lot of duplicate code!
 This is important, please do not flood me with questions about this card if you haven't read the documentation.
 - LEARN how to use popup-cards, click on the link below at the addons and read the documentation.
 I use popup-cards occasionally on some views and they are not easy or straightforward to setup.
 If you do not know what you are doing these cards will just never work and you will be presented with the standard more-info window that HA offers out of the box.
 Any config I have made in these cards will not work until you learn how to use these.
 My advise is to do this last as they are one of the least important features and 95% of the config will work just fine without these working yet.
 - Know how to use !includes, includes can seriously be a pain in the behind when any of the paths are wrong or missing.
 Lovelace will not load and it will always show you a states-ui view if any of the paths are missing or wrong.
 I stress out that you will ALWAYS have to make SURE that the paths in your files are correct. e.g. if a file refers to another file with an include, make sure the path exists.
+Luckily since HA 0.98.x it has become easier to find missing includes as the error handler will now tell you in lovelace.
 ```
 type: vertical-stack
 cards: